imyueli/NottinghamThesisTemplate/README.md

-# University of Nottingham Thesis Template in LaTeX
+# University of Nottingham Thesis and Dissertation Template

 This repository includes the LaTeX template and the submission cover for the University of Nottingham thesis/dissertation.